urbit/urbit.org-reloaded/content/docs/userspace/http-api-guide.md

 The `Urbit` object will generate a random channel ID that looks like `1646295453-e1bdfd`, and use a path of `/~/channel/1646295453-e1bdfd` for channel communications.
-Pokes and subscription requests will be sent to that channel.
+Pokes will and subscription requests will be sent to that channel.
 Responses and subscription updates will be sent out to you on that channel too.

 Eyre sends out updates and responses on an [SSE] (Server Sent Event) stream for